The Vegemite Tales: Cast

 The 2006 & 2007 seasons featured Blair McDonough (ex Neighbours and Australian Big Brother).
 Other cast members have included Jonathon Dutton, Sarah Hadland, Ben Steel, Josephine Taylor, Patrick Harvey, Craig Rasmus, Tim Cove, Maxine Morrison, Priscilla Jackman, Dimity Harris, Christa Nicola, Spencer McLaren, Billy Gentle, Felicity Jurd, Justin Segal, Louis Sanchez, and Craig Giovanelli.

 Production

 Following its successful 2001 premiere at the Curtains's Up, the show moved to the Old Red Lion and then the Courtyard.
 In 2005 the show had a 12-week sell-out season at the Riverside Studios, a London arts venue well known for its international theatre programme.

 In 2006 the production made its successful West End debut at The Venue (now The Leicester Square Theatre).

 In 2007 the production had its second West End season at The Venue from 26 July to 27 October.

-The production has been directed by Melanie Tait (2001-2003) and Bill Buckhurst (2004-2007).
+The production was directed by Melanie Tait (2001-2003) and Bill Buckhurst (2004-2007).
 It was produced by Melanie Tait (2001-2004) and Andrew Robb (2005-2007).

 Over 60,000 people have seen The Vegemite Tales since it was first staged.

+Documentary

+In late 2025 Andrew Robb Films commenced production on a feature-length documentary about The Vegemite Tales.